 Abracodabra NYC, the year-round costume shop from film to Broadway to a costume party, they have it all!
 Please visit them at 19 West 21st Street, NY, NY. or www.abracadabrasuperstore.com

 THE CHIEFS MASCOT "BIG CHIEF" & THE "CHIEF PRINCESS"

 PRESENTED BY ABRACADABRA NYC

-KINGS COUNTY CHIEFS RUNNER-UP AT 2016 NATIONAL CHAMPIONSHIPS
+KINGS COUNTY CHIEFS CO-CHAMPIONS AT 2016 NATIONALS

 The Kings County Chiefs are crowned 2016 Runner-up at National Championships in Daytona Beach!
 After another undefeated season, the Chiefs travel to Daytona Beach for the SNI National Championships and return as Runner-Up, finishing 2nd in the Nation.

 The Chiefs battled teams from Memphis, Carolina, Ohio and Kentucky for the National Crown.
 All teams combined only had 2 loses amongst them going into the National Championships.

 The Kings County Chiefs made quite the impression, as the team made a statement for NYC football.

 The Chiefs had an outstanding tournament.
 The Chiefs performance was a true team effort, as it took every aspect of the Chiefs' game to pull of the impressive 2nd place finish.
 The 2nd place finish was controversial to say the least, as an official's erroneous implementation of non-tournament rules cost the Kings County Chiefs a game in the tournament that would have undoubtedly went in their favor under the proper tournament rules.